This post has been updated. Original post: May 20th, 2017. Last updated Feb, 28th 2020.

 select yes for root login on web server or if it’s your preference

 …for desktop install select Gnome or other.
+Or web server for server install.

 when install is finished… boot!